-This song was sung after the Jallianwala Bagh massacre Amritsar in which a British general opened fire on a large group of unarmed, peaceful people killing many and wounding even more.
+This song was sung after the Bagh Jallianwala massacre Amritsar in which a British general opened fire on a large group of unarmed, peaceful people killing many and wounding even more.
 Men and women, Hindus, Sikhs and Muslims, rich and poor had gathered to protest against the British.
-This was composed and sung to honour the memory of those brave people.
+This composed song was and to honour the memory of those brave people.